Published Jun 21, 2024 · Updated Feb 20, 2026

 What do students expect from their futures?

 Many aim for progression within corporate finance, practice or consultancy, with growing interest in entrepreneurship and further study.
 Aligning optional modules, authentic assessments and project‑based learning with these routes builds agility.
-Ongoing dialogue about expectations enables teams to adjust module diets and co‑curricular opportunities so students can test career hypotheses before graduation.
+Ongoing dialogue about expectations enables teams to adjust the module mix and co‑curricular opportunities so students can test career hypotheses before graduation.

 What should providers prioritise next?